Fetcham Park House: History

 The mansion was commissioned by Henry Vincent, who inherited the estate from his father in 1697.
-He chose William Talman, an established architect with a reputation for his mercurial temperament, who was a pupil of Sir Christopher Wren and was in the service of King William III at Hampton Court.
+He chose William Talman, an established architect with a reputation for his mercurial temperament, who was a pupil of Christopher Wren and was in the service of William III at Hampton Court Palace.
 Before construction was complete, Vincent moved to Norfolk and let Fetcham Park House to Arthur Moore MP.

 Fetcham Park House was sold to Moore for £8,250 in 1705.
 He invested a fortune on the house and grounds, commissioning the stairway murals and ceiling paintings by the celebrated French artist Louis Laguerre, whose work can also be seen at Blenheim Palace and Hampton Court.
-It was then too that Capability Brown advised on the garden design.
 Laguerre was born in Paris in 1663 and came to England in 1684.
 His father had been in charge of the royal menagerie and Louis XIV was his godfather.
-As well as Fetcham Park House and Chatsworth, he worked at Burghley, Blenheim, Marlborough House, Hampton Court and Buckingham House.
+As well as Fetcham Park House and Chatsworth, he worked at Burghley, Blenheim Palace, Marlborough House, Hampton Court and Buckingham House.

 But Moore spent so extravagantly that after his death in 1730 there were insufficient funds to maintain the estate and it was sold in 1737 to Thomas Revell, Agent Victualler at Gibraltar.
 Revell's descendants sold the estate, then totalling 1326 acre, to John Richardson in 1788.

 It was soon re-sold to the London banker Thomas Hankey, whose family owned it for the next 138 years.
 Before his death in 1793 Thomas Hankey added two curved wings at the north and south ends of the house.
 By 1875 John Hankey inherited the property and commissioned a major refurbishment by the respected architect Edward I'Anson.
 This was designed to alter the appearance of the house and brought French and Flemish influences to the original Queen Anne design and the later Georgian additions.
 I’Anson's legacy includes the mansard roof and typical Flemish turreted tower block on the west side, providing an entrance hall and two rooms above, and a two-storey wing at the south end of the house.

 Captain George Hankey was the last of the family to live in the house, dying there in October 1924.
 Many members of the Hankey family are buried in the graveyard adjoining Fetcham Park.